Leave this site

 3.5 Unwanted conduct

-3.5.1 This refers to unsolicited, offensive behaviour that fails to respect the rights of others.
+3.5.1 This refers to unwelcome or uninvited, offensive behaviour that fails to respect the rights of others.
 The word unwanted means unwelcome or uninvited.
 The affected individual does not have to say that they object to the behaviour for it to be unwanted.

-3.5.2 Unwanted conduct can be of a sexual nature or spoken or written words of abuse, imagery, graffiti, physical gestures, facial expressions, mimicry, jokes, pranks, and acts affecting a person’s surroundings or other physical behaviour.
+3.5.2 Unwanted conduct covers a wide range of behaviour can be of a sexual nature or spoken or written words of abuse, imagery, graffiti, physical gestures, facial expressions, mimicry, jokes, pranks, and acts affecting a person’s surroundings or other physical behaviour.

-3.5.3 It is not possible to produce a definitive list of unacceptable behaviour within the workplace which could constitute harassment but for some examples of unacceptable behaviour please refer to The Equality Act 2010: harassment in the workplace.
+3.5.3 It is not possible to produce a definitive list of unacceptable behaviour within the workplace which could constitute harassment but for some examples of unacceptable behaviour please refer to the following link: The Equality Act 2010: harassment in the workplace.

 3.6 Bullying at work